LamekMarouf/employee-tracker/README.md

 To start the application, you will need to run an npm install with the server.js integrated terminal.
 Then, you will need to create your own .env file with your DB_PASSWORD, DB_USER and DB_NAME.
 Following this step, you need to run node server.js within the integrated terminal to begin the application.
 The applcation should have started now.

 ## Video of project
+The video was too big to upload, so if you would like to watch the demo, please unzip the folder and watch it.
 [employee-tracker.zip](https://github.com/LamekMarouf/employee-tracker/files/8588448/employee-tracker.zip)